FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2026/Chapter 4.rst

      - **0 = off**

        **1 = on**
-     - If ICHANNEL = 1, the channel component will be used and the CHAN.DAT must be created (comments 1 and 6).
+     - If ICHANNEL = 1, the channel component will be used and the CHAN.DAT must be created.

+       (comments 1 and 6).

    * - IDEBRV
      - s